darkalchemy/Twig-Translate/README.md

 # Twig Translation Extension

 A Twig Translation Extension.
-This twig extension was forked from [Odan/Twig-Translation](https://github.com/odan/twig-translation) because I wanted more flexibility with available methods for translating.
+This twig extension has been forked from [Odan/Twig-Translation](https://github.com/odan/twig-translation) because I wanted more flexibility with available methods for translating.
 So, this extension uses [delight-im/PHP-I18N](https://github.com/delight-im/PHP-I18N) to handle the translations.

 ## Requirements